Clivern

 Make Your First Request

-You can make HTTP request within wordpress by using one of these functions .
+You can make HTTP requests within WordPress by using one of these functions.

-As you see ,the first parameter is string representing a valid site URL and second parameter is an optional array of parameters to override the defaults .the syntax of these functions as follow .
+As you see, the first parameter is a string representing a valid site URL, and the second parameter is an optional array of parameters to override the defaults.
+The syntax of these functions is as follows:

 var_dump(wp_remote_get('http://wordpress.org'));